Enhanced Ambition In The Global Race To Zero

 CARBON EMISSIONS INTENSITY OF CDL’S OPERATIONS IN SINGAPORE (kg CO2e/m2)

 TOTAL CARBON EMISSIONS FROM CDL’S OPERATIONS IN SINGAPORE AND SIX KEY SUBSIDIARIES (Tonnes CO2e)

 Since 2014, CDL started reporting the carbon emissions of our key subsidiaries to ensure greater disclosure and accountability of the Group’s carbon footprint.
-Given CDL’s strong commitment to climate action and environmental protection, the environmental performance and practices of our subsidiaries are important to us.
+Given CDL’s strong commitment to climate action and environmental protection, the environmental performance and practices of our subsidiaries are also important to us.

-|*||Data represents Le Grove Office only.
+|**||Data represents Le Grove’s office operations only.
 Le Grove Serviced Residences was closed for renovation from December 2016 to July 2018.|

-|#||Data excludes carbon emissions from M&C franchised hotels.
-These are managed by third party operators and CDL does not have direct operational control over them.
-The figure for 2019 has been restated in this regard.|
+|#||Data excludes carbon emissions from M&C hotels which are managed by third party operators and where CDL does not have direct operational control over them.|